techascent/tech.ml/README.md

 The returned map contains a uuid ID so you can record your model ID somewhere and find it later.

-(in the example project, but using code from the [classification verification](src/tech/verify/ml/classification.clj)

 ### Example